Fear, Anxiety, Reactivity, and Aggression

 Right Dog, Right Tool, Right Handler

 Most human language is based on sound.
 Most dog language is based on facial expressions and body posture.
 The one place these overlap is sign language!
 Science has shown that dogs respond much more reliably to hand signals than verbal commands alone.
-We use American Sign Language in our training to help the humans rely less on talking and get more in tune with their nonverbal communication.
+We use American Sign Language in our dog training to help the humans rely less on talking and get more in tune with their nonverbal communication.
 Puppy training is so much easier when you can speak dog language.
+Our dog trainer, Libby, also knows a few commands in Spanish, German, French and Yiddish!

 Trust us, Superheroes are worth it!